grafana/tempo/docs/sources/tempo/operations/troubleshooting/metrics-generator.md

 ```

 If you are dropping a lot of spans due to your filters, you will need to adjust them.
 If you are dropping a lot of spans
-due to the ingestion slack time consider adjusting this setting:
+due to the ingestion slack time, consider adjusting this setting:

 ```
 metrics_generator: